sporto/elm-tutorial/signals/introduction.md

 ```

 `double` is a function that doubles the input.
 So `doubleSignal` is a signal that gives us the current mouse x coordinate multiplied by 2.

+### Excersice

+Try combining the basic mouse x example above with `doubleSignal` so you see the current x multiplied by 2 in the browser as you move.